 Type of Risk Meaning Mitigation Measures Supply Chain Centres staff have been isolated and are working rotationally.
-They stay at their respective commissaries to keep the virus at bay Disruption in supply chain Dependence on single-source vendors In the normal course of business, alternate vendors are being developed for core ingredients/products Regional concentration of vendors Opportunities for strategic tie-ups are being explored and entered with suppliers having sustainable sourcing base across regions Disruption of operations and going concern issues of vendors due to COVID-19 pandemic Single-source vendors were identified and monitored for their vulnerability while alternate vendors were being considered Compliance with food and health safety standards Non-compliance with quality standards at Supply Chain Centres/restaurants , , , Regular training and awareness sessions for restaurants and commissary staff on disposal of OSL products Periodic quality assessment at Supply Chain Centres, restaurants and business partner premises Failure of new businesses and inappropriate capital allocation leading to lower shareholder return economic conditions (trade tensions, COVID-19 pandemic current scenario, competency, competitor analysis, NPV, IRR, ROI Analysis impacts on the global economy etc.) may adversely affect investments including to identify reasons for deviations (if any) international expansions in respective countries Testing of business plan through pilot restaurants to ensure profitability before scale up Foreign Exchange Fluctuations and also adversely affect i dilodio lidolling di ddolomor ddi voyo dha roviowo lo idonliny investment value Periodic IT infrastructure review to identify infrastructure enhancement needed to meet planned business growth Building strong supply chain and distribution network for products offered to ensure wider customer reach Continuous and close monitoring of FX market trends and reporting thereof Cyber security risk Cyber security threats have emerged as an important risk to consider across industries as organisations are moving to newer touchpoints, such as social, mobile computing and cloud computing.
+They stay at their respective commissaries to keep the virus at bay Disruption in supply chain Dependence on single-source vendors In the normal course of business, alternate vendors are being developed for core ingredients/products Regional concentration of vendors Opportunities for strategic tie-ups are being explored and entered with suppliers having sustainable sourcing base across regions • Disruption of operations and going concern issues of vendors Developed local supplier base for vegetables, chicken and cheese across multiple regions of the Country due to COVID-19 pandemic Single-source vendors were identified and monitored for their vulnerability while alternate vendors were being considered Compliance with food and health safety standards Non-compliance with quality standards at Supply Chain Centres/restaurants Various norms such as Out of Shelf Life (OSL), production quality assurance and temperature have been defined.
+These are adhered to at Supply Chain Centres, restaurants, third-party warehouses and during transportation Regular training and awareness sessions for restaurants and commissary staff on disposal of OSL products Periodic quality assessment at Supply Chain Centres, restaurants and business partner premises Failure of new businesses and inappropriate capital allocation leading to Political disruptions/volatile economic conditions (trade tensions, COVID-19 pandemic current scenario, competency, competitor analysis, NPV, IRR, ROI Analysis lower shareholder return shareholder impacts on the global economy etc.) may adversely affect investments including international expansions in • respective countries Quarterly assessment of business plan to monitor progress and to identify reasons for deviations (if any) Testing of business plan through pilot restaurants to ensure profitability before scale up Foreign Exchange Fluctuations may also adversely affect Periodic tracking of customer surveys and reviews to identify customer preference investment value Periodic IT infrastructure review to identify infrastructure enhancement needed to meet planned business growth Building strong supply chain and distribution network for products offered to ensure wider customer reach Continuous and close monitoring of FX market trends and reporting thereof Cyber security risk Cyber security threats have emerged as an important risk to consider across industries as organisations are moving to newer touchpoints, such as social, mobile computing and cloud computing.
 Hacking, personal information of customers, employees and business partners, while it is collected, processed, consumed and stored in various internal and external systems, by building robust information systems and processes.
-The Company doesn't store customer's financial information like complete card number, CVV number, card expiry date etc. ransomware, social engineering and other cyber-attacks are some of the ever-present threats to data security and system availability such as ISO 27001, NIST and PCIDSS while constantly improving cyber security processes, technologies and raising employee awareness The cyber security team is agile, prompt and scalable.
+The Company doesn't store customer's financial information like complete card number, CVV number, card expiry date etc. ransomware, social engineering and other cyber-attacks are some of the ever-present threats to data security and system availability JFL follows well-known cyber security management frameworks, such as ISO 27001, NIST and PCIDSS while constantly improving cyber security processes, technologies and raising employee awareness The cyber security team is agile, prompt and scalable.
 They monitor digital infrastructure and business information 24x7 to respond to cyber threats.
 To ensure preparedness to speedy recovery in case of any disaster, recovery drills are conducted